-DH 402 Dental Hygiene Care for Culturally Diverse and Special Needs Populations 3 Semester Credits
+DH 402 Dental Hygiene Care for Culturally Diverse and Special Needs Populations

 This course focuses on learning to adapt and change in emerging practice areas for dental hygienists that provide care to population groups challenged by access to oral health care.
 The course emphasizes dental hygiene strategies for the delivery of culturally competent care to pediatric, geriatric, medically compromised and special needs patients.
-Ethical issues are emphasized regarding care for vulnerable client populations groups
+Ethical issues are emphasized regarding care for vulnerable client population groups.